Due to coronavirus (Covid-19) restrictions, our interactive history Schools’ Program set in 1892 is suspended until further notice.

 We hope the activities may also be enjoyed by families who are looking for indoor activities to occupy children at home.

 Click here to go to our Teachers & Families resources page.

-Our Primary Schools Program, run on Wednesday mornings during school term, is designed to enable primary school students in years 4-6 to step back into the recreated world of 1892.
+Our history Schools’ Program, usually run on Wednesday mornings from March to November, is designed to enable primary school students in Years 4-6 to step back into the recreated world of colonial South Australia in 1892.

 - What was it like to be a servant in South Australia in 1892?

 Students are able to find out through the unique interactive history program held at Urrbrae House.
 This is an excursion option for a group of up to 30 students with costumed guides [who have "Working with Children Check (WWCO)" screening] taking students through a range of nineteenth century activities in the house.

 There is a charge of $88.00 including GST per class for the program.

 “My favourite bit was the morning tea and writing with the ink pens.
 This was the best excursion I've been on.”
 Master Solomon, Black Forest Primary School.